 10. Apple Photos

 If you are a Mac user, then you must be familiar with Apple Photos.
 It is a free and simple tool that can be used to organize photos.
 The software can be used to create slideshows on the basis of time or date.
-Apple Photos has the ability to recognize objects and scenes, through which it can categorize photographs.
+Apple Photos has an image classification feature with the ability to recognize objects and scenes, through which it can categorize photographs.
 Apple Photos can process RAW files and videos, which can be turned into loops, reverse, or long exposure.

 ✅ Cloud sync and backup